 How to Keep a Peloton Streak Going

-Why am I writing this blog post about how to keep a Peloton streak going?
-Well, like many of my blog posts involving the Peloton bike, I have a personal reason for delving into this topic.
-And my reason is this: A week ago I tripped and fell in my garage.
+Why did I first write this blog post about how to keep a Peloton streak going?
+Well, like many of my blog posts involving the Peloton bike, I had a personal reason for delving into this topic.
+And my reason was this: during the summer of 2021, I tripped and fell in my garage.
 I landed on my right wrist.
 Not surprisingly, I broke my wrist.

 How Peloton daily streaks work